Jeffrod1098/Jeffrod1098/README.md

 I'm a software developer, that newly graduated from the SEI immersive held at General Assembly.
 I'm a former park ranger with an accounting background.
 I have a high drive for learning new things and diversifying my knowledge.
 I'm an avid gamer and sports fanatic.

 * 🌍  I'm based in New York City
-* 🖥️  See my portfolio at [Take a look at my Portfolio](http://jeffrod1098.github.io/portfolio/)
+* 🖥️  See my portfolio at [http://jeffrod1098.github.io/portfolio/](http://jeffrod1098.github.io/portfolio/)
 * ✉️  You can contact me at [mrjeffrey1011@gmail.com](mailto:mrjeffrey1011@gmail.com)
 * 🚀  I'm currently working on [mock web store](http://in_process)
 * 🧠  I'm currently learning Python, Django and Redux